West Green Lake

 Concerning the citywide plan:

-Washington State HB 1110 mandates housing that looks like the buildings in the image.
-Nice.
+Washington State HB 1110 mandates housing that looks like the buildings in the image above.

 It will increase four to six fold the number of potential housing units on existing residential lots across the city.